GenticFlow

 When is GenticFlow the better fit?

-GenticFlow is the better fit when support work is spread across email, chat, remote sessions, scripts, and notes, and the team needs one workspace for the request, device context, remote tools, approved fixes, and evidence.
+GenticFlow is the better fit when support work is spread across email, chat, remote sessions, scripts, and notes, and the team wants the affected device investigated and fixed in real time, with the request, device context, remote tools, approved fixes, and evidence kept together.

 Can GenticFlow help teams with no RMM?